javaee/jms-spec/README.md

 * If you'd like to **contribute** to the development of the JMS specification, or simply **observe** what is going on in the expert group, join the [mailing list](mailto:users@jms-spec.java.net users@jms-spec.java.net).
 See below for instructions on how to join.

-* If you'd like to **submit proposals** for consideration by the expert group, log them as issues in the JIRA  [issue tracker](http://java.net/jira/browse/JMS_SPEC).
+* If you'd like to **submit proposals** for consideration by the expert group, log them as issues in the [issue tracker](/javaee/jms-spec/issues).
 Please read [How to use the issue tracker](http://java.net/projects/jms-spec/pages/Home#How_to_create_an_issue).
 We're interested in comments on JMS 2.0 as well as proposals for JMS 2.1.

 * A new expert group is being formed for JSR 368 (JMS 2.1).
 Applications to **join the JSR 368 expert group** are now invited.